-Novel Coronavirus disease 2019, commonly referred to as COVID-19 pandemic has affected almost every country in the world, and mankind is scrambling to find sustainable preventive and curative solutions for this condition.
-More than 4 million people have been diagnosed with this condition and almost 300,000 people have lost their lives till as of the first week of May 2020 and it is being seen as a big threat to the health of people globally.
+Novel Coronavirus disease 2019, commonly referred to as COVID-19, has affected almost every country in the world, and mankind is scrambling to find sustainable preventive and curative solutions for this condition.

 Convalescent plasma therapy has been found to be safe and effective against SARS, MERS, and H1N1 viral infections over the past two decades and the same hypotheses are being applied for SARS-COV-2 infection that belongs to the same class of viruses (corona).

 What is Convalescent Plasma?

 Human blood comprises two main components – the cells and the fluid.
 Plasma refers to the fluid component of blood.
 Proteins like antibodies are present in the plasma.
 People who have recovered from COVID-19 have antibodies against it in their plasma and this refers to ‘convalescent plasma’.

 Researchers continue to study the use of plasma of COVID-19 recovered patients to treat existing COVID-19 patients.
 Plasma extracted from blood donated by recovered patients is used for convalescent plasma therapy.

 Whenever an individual gets infected by a new pathogen like a virus or bacteria for the first time, his/her body’s immune system gets activated and it tries to kill the invading agents by various means.

 One of the mechanisms involves the production of proteins called ‘antibodies’ that are released by certain immune system cells in the blood.
 When these cells come in contact with the new pathogen then they produce certain specific proteins called antibodies that carry identity marks specific to that particular pathogen and help the immune system recognise and locate those pathogens in the body.